spiffe/spiffe.io/content/spire/getting-started-k8s.md

 $ kubectl apply -f agent-account.yaml
 ```

-The **agent-account.yaml** file specifies a number of important directories, notably **/run/spire/data** and **/run/spire/sockets**.
-These directories are bound in when the agent container is deployed.

 ### Create Agent Configmap

 Apply the **agent-configmap.yaml** configuration file to create the agent configmap.